Nyandwi/learning-java/java-basics/java-data-types.md

 * Primitive data types that are: `byte`, `short`, `int`, `long`, `float`, `double`, `boolean`, `char`.
 * No primitive data types such as `String`, `Arrays`, `Classes`.

+Here are more differences between primitive and non primitive types:

+* Primitive types are predefined.
+With the exception of `String`, Non primitive type are defined by the programmer.
+* A primitive type has always a value.
+Non-primitive types can be `null`.
+* A primitive type starts with a lowercase letter.
+Non-primitive types starts with an uppercase letter.
+* The size of a primitive type depends on the data type.
+Non-primitive types have all the same size.
+* Non-primitive types can be used to call methods to perform certain operations.
+Primitive types cannot.

 ### Primitive Data types